-Updating the Agent Profile for J2EE Agents in Policy Agent 2.2
+Updating the Agent Profile for Version 2.2 J2EE Agents

-This procedure is not required.
-The agent profile is created and updated in Access Manager Console.
-The agent profile should originally be created prior to installing an agent.
-However, after you install a J2EE agent, you can update the agent profile at anytime.
-If you do update the agent profile in Access Manager Console, you must then configure the J2EE agent accordingly as described in this section.
+Updating the agent profile is optional.
+You create the agent profile in the Access Manager Console before you install the agent, as described in "Creating a J2EE Agent Profile" on page 55.
+After you install the agent, you can update the agent profile at anytime, if you wish.
+If you do update the agent profile in the Access Manager Console, you must then re-configure the agent, as described in this section.

-▼ To Update the Agent Profile for J2EE Agents in Policy Agent 2.2
+To Update the Agent Profile for Version 2.2 J2EE Agents